yorik1984/newpaper.nvim/README.md

 #### ⚙️ Hint

 You can temporally use just only lualine theme with any others colorschemes.
-It also depends on `vim.o.background`
+It also depends on `vim.o.background`.

 ```lua
 -- Set bold style